rcoh/rcoh-dot-me-v2/content/posts/sudo-science.md

 $ mount | grep "/home/russell"
 /home/.ecryptfs/russell/.Private on /home/russell type ecryptfs (rw,nosuid,nodev,...)
 ```
 ~~I'm not aware of any specific reasons to mount your home directory as suid.~~ A reddit commenter pointed out that it's because my home directory is mounted on `encryptfs`.
-Because of this [CVE] (https://bugzilla.redhat.com/show_bug.cgi?id=CVE-2012-3409), `encryptfs` always mounts `nosuid`.
+Because of [CVE-2012-3409] (https://bugzilla.redhat.com/show_bug.cgi?id=CVE-2012-3409), `encryptfs` always mounts `nosuid`.
 In any case, it's certainly not a bad idea.

 Any external media is also mounted `nosuid`.
-If you didn't, a user with sudo access could elevate their permissions by inserting a flashdrive with a `setuid` binary.
+If you didn't, a user without sudo access could elevate their permissions by inserting a flashdrive with a `setuid` binary.

 To work around `nosuid` restrictions, we need to put the binary in a directory _not_ mounted with setuid.
 On my computer at least we can use `/tmp`. `/tmp` is mounted on `/`, the root filesystem which doesn't have `setuid` restrictions.